 Shortens Time of Response in Failures and Emergency

-When you have standard and documented guidelines, it is easier to focus on system recovery directly.
-You do not need to search for system locations, IP addresses, or instructions.
+When you have standard and documented guidelines, it’s easier to restore your systems if and when the need arises.
+You don’t need to search for system locations, IP addresses, or instructions.
 The result is that you significantly reduce the time it takes to respond during a failure and other emergency.

 A well-documented and standardized management system can offer a transparent overview of IT infrastructure.
-From working servers to software used by employees, it shows a clear picture of the upgraded technology and structured methods in the business.
+From working servers to software used by employees, you get a clear picture of the current technology and the processes used to deploy it.

-Documentation and standardization not only reduce the time it takes but also decrease the chances of errors that may occur during complex processes.
-Know that if companies leave processes on individual discretion, it increases the chances of errors.
+Documentation and standardization decrease the possibility of errors that may occur during complex processes.
+Likewise, if companies leave processes on individual discretion, it increases the chances of errors.
 The idea is to make processes easy to follow even for the most junior technician.

 Knowledge silos are the worst thing that can exist in any company and that’s especially true in the IT department.
 With comprehensive documentation and standardization, companies can spread relevant information among employees to bridge knowledge gaps.
 Additionally, when an employee leaves, critical knowledge about IT systems doesn’t disappear with them but is available to anyone who has access to the documentation.

 Central Component of IT Management